Network tariffs – What are they and is your business paying more than it should be?

 Because the system has changed so much in such a short period of time, old pricing conventions are being phased out.

-The change was first proposed in 2014 by the Australian Energy Market Commission, introducing a rule which pushed for a transition to reflective pricing.
+The change was first proposed in 2014 by the Australian Energy Market Commission, introducing a rule that pushed for a transition to reflective pricing.

 Reflective pricing is the concept of reflecting individual consumer choices in what they end up paying.
-It is also known as the cause and effect principle, put simply – those users that are creating costs in the system means that they should pay for those costs.
+It is also known as the cause-and-effect principle, put simply – those users who are creating costs in the system means that they should pay for those costs.

 The tangible effect is that network operators are generally moving away from usage (kilowatts per hour) based charges to peak demand, capacity tariffs and fixed daily charges.

-The new pricing models favour those energy customers that reduce their grid energy use, those that have rooftop solar, those that participate in behind the meter distributed energy resources schemes and demand response.
+The new pricing models favour those energy customers that reduce their grid energy use, those that have rooftop solar, and those that participate in behind-the-meter distributed energy resources schemes and demand response.

 How are electricity customers charged for use of the network?

-Network businesses charge for use of their network in a number of standard ways.
-There are various different network charges that can be applied to electricity customer accounts, and the question is, are you on a tariff structure that gives your business the best value?
+Network businesses charge for the use of their network in several standard ways.
+Various network charges can be applied to electricity customer accounts – the question is, are you on a tariff structure that gives your business the best value?

 Charge Description